yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 The game area is rather dull, isn’t it?
 Let’s place a picture in it.
 Please follow the step-by-step instructions shown in the gallery below to add image resource files to your project and programmatically add these images as UIImageView subviews to your Game View.
 The detailed instructions for each step is given by the caption below the figures.

 ![](/ps/ps3/img/Milestone4img/ImageExtraction.png)
-*Step 1:* Select all the images in the folder Problem Set 3/Images (the project folder that you forked).
+*Step 1:* Select all the images in the `images` folder of the forked repository.

 ![](/ps/ps3/img/Milestone4img/ImportImages.png)

-*Step 2:* Drag the images into the Project Navigation pane, under the Game folder.
+*Step 2:* Drag the images into the **Project Navigation** pane, under the Game folder.
 When prompted with the above dialog, check Copy items into destination group’s folder (if needed).
-Click Finish to complete.
+Click **Finish** to complete.

 ![](/ps/ps3/img/Milestone4img/ImagesFolder.png)